glacier-modding/glaciermodding.org/docs/modding/suitmodding/basicretexture.md

 :::caution QuickEntity Editor

-If this is your first time starting QuickEntity Editor, don't forget to set the paths to your Hitman Retail and Runtime folders in the settings.
+In case you missed it from the [requirements](.), if this is your first time starting QuickEntity Editor, don't forget to set the paths to your Hitman Retail and Runtime folders in the settings.
+If you don't do this, the **Load entity from game** option we will be using will not work.

 :::